microsoft/PowerApps-Samples/dataverse/webapi/C#/SingleTenantS2S/README.md

-# A single tenant service-to-service sample
+# A single tenant server-to-server sample

 | **C#** | **.NET Framework 4.8** |

 This sample shows how to authenticate an Application User with the Dataverse web service and invoke a Web API.
-It demonstrates web service authentication and message invocation for use in a service-to-service scenario.
+It demonstrates web service authentication and message invocation for use in a server-to-server scenario.

 An Application User is a virtual user with no associated Dataverse license.
 More information:
 [Manage application users in the Power Platform admin center](/power-platform/admin/manage-application-users#create-an-application-user)